Visiting TOKYO SKYTREE in a wheelchair

 The Tembo Galleria Deck (450 m)

-There is also a wheelchair accessible toilet, maybe the highest accessible toilet in the world!
+There is also a wheelchair-accessible toilet, it could the highest accessible toilet in the world!

 We went up to the Tembo Galleria to watch the sunset.
 It was amazing to see the contours of Mount Fuji as the sun was going down!
-While I was watching the sky turning red, I was in total inner peace with myself and I forgot everything else around me.
+Watching the sky turning red made me forget everything around me.

-Personally I think that paying the extra fee for Tembo Galleria Deck is totally worth its price!
-You can stay as long as you wish to and enjoy the beautiful bird’s-eye-perspective of Tokyo.
+Personally, I think that paying the extra fee for Tembo Galleria Deck is totally worth the money!
+You can stay as long as you wish and enjoy the beautiful bird’s-eye-perspective of Tokyo.